 There is no simple rule to tell when it's time to apply for LTC.
 Each person has a unique blend of care needs and available resources.
 Making a decision about when to seek LTC requires time and planning because there are a number of factors to be considered.
 People often make the decision to explore the LTC option when:

-- You require 24 hour nursing care - You require assistance with activities of daily living - You require on-site supervision for safety and wellbeing - Family/caregivers are no longer able to provide care - Your health condition requires ongoing nursing care or a high level of personal support - You are unable to return home after hospitalization - Your care needs exceed what can be provided by other services in the community
+- · You require 24 hour nursing care - · You require assistance with activities of daily living - You require on-site supervision for safety and well-being - · Family/caregivers are no longer able to provide care - · Your health condition requires ongoing nursing care or a high level of personal support - You are unable to return home after hospitalization - Your care needs exceed what can be provided by other services in the community

 Help is available for you and your family caregiver every step of the way.
-You can ask for help from:
+You can ask for help from your:

-- Your hospital social worker or discharge planner - Your local Home and Community Care Support Services office by simply calling 310-2222 - Your family physician or other health care providers in the community who are involved in your care
+- Hospital social worker or discharge planner - · Local Home and Community Care Support Services office - Family physician or other health care providers in the community who are involved in your care